HHS/meshrdf/tree-numbers.md

-In MeSH RDF, tree numbers are both classes in their own right (meshv:TreeNumber), as well as properties of a meshv:Descriptor, via the meshv:treeNumber predicate. meshv:TreeNumber classes are related to each other via the meshv:broaderTreeNumber relationship.
-In order to discover ancestors or descendants of a meshv:Descriptor according to these hierarchies, one could use the '+' operator on the meshv:broaderTreeNumber property.
+In MeSH RDF, tree numbers are both classes in their own right (meshv:TreeNumber), as well as properties of a meshv:Descriptor, via the meshv:treeNumber predicate. meshv:TreeNumber classes are related to each other via the meshv:parentTreeNumber relationship.
+In order to discover ancestors or descendants of a meshv:Descriptor according to these hierarchies, one could use the '+' operator on the meshv:parentTreeNumber property.
 (See the [Sample Queries](http://hhs.github.io/meshrdf/sample-queries.html) page for examples).